Round Dollar Price Reaches $2.05 on Major Exchanges (RD)

-Round Dollar (RD) traded flat against the U.S. dollar during the 1-day period ending at 17:00 PM E.T. on May 31st.
-Round Dollar has a total market cap of $1.93 billion and approximately $5.64 worth of Round Dollar was traded on exchanges in the last 24 hours.
-One Round Dollar token can currently be purchased for about $2.05 or 0.00006728 BTC on popular exchanges.
-In the last seven days, Round Dollar has traded down 0% against the U.S. dollar.
+Round Dollar (RD) traded flat against the U.S. dollar during the one day period ending at 21:00 PM E.T. on June 5th.
+Round Dollar has a market cap of $1.93 billion and approximately $5.64 worth of Round Dollar was traded on exchanges in the last 24 hours.
+In the last seven days, Round Dollar has traded 0% lower against the U.S. dollar.
+One Round Dollar token can now be bought for $2.05 or 0.00006728 BTC on cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.